Causes of Oral Cancer

 • Monitor changes in your mouth

-This is especially important because the causes of oral cancer in non smokers are often overlooked.
+This is especially important because the causes of oral cancer in non smokers are often discussed, while tobacco-related risks remain underestimated.

 Treatment Options for Oral Cancer

-Treatment depends on stage and location but may include:
+Treatment depends on the stage and location of the cancer and may include:

 • Surgery to remove the tumor